sine2pi/rubiks-embedding/README.md

 Drop-in enhanced givens rotary block --  Its like a rubiks cube of embbedings :)

-Think of regular embeddings as a rotating 3d block in space..
-Now add columns and rows that rotate and then rotate the faces of each cube :
+Think of regular rope embeddings as a rotating 3d block in space..
+Now add columns and rows that rotate and then rotate the faces of each resulting cube :

 class CombinedRotaryEmbedding(nn.Module):